What Do You Gain From Your Pain? Let It Go

 For instance, at some level you may prefer the hassles of stress, such as unconsciously pushing others away with your impatience and pressuring yourself and others to accomplish more and more.
 Perhaps intense competition, the tendency to dominate social or business situations, and other Type A behaviors actually serve you in some way.
 You might act in these ways because at some level you don’t feel you deserve close, positive relationships or the warmth and support of healthy, kind people.

-Short-term stress can be a great motivator at work, urging you to meet deadlines or complete time-sensitive tasks like writing that memo or polishing up that presentation.
+Short-term stress can be a great motivator at work, urging you to meet deadlines or complete time-sensitive tasks like finally writing that dreaded email message or polishing up that presentation that is due tomorrow.
 So you may subconsciously maintain your stress level.
 However, many health problems such as weight gain and high blood pressure are associated with prolonged stress.

 You may somehow prefer the troubles of working too much over a more well-balanced lifestyle.
 After all, working too much may provide a convenient escape from the uncomfortable feelings and challenges that close relationships bring.
-You may unconsciously push others away with your anger and conflict because, at some level, you don’t feel you deserve to be loved and accepted.
+You may unconsciously push others away with your anger and conflict because, at some level, you don’t feel you deserve to be loved and accepted or you fear close relationships.

 Maybe you continually struggle with punctuality because (subconsciously) you’re angry and resentful that people close to you continually harass you and nag you about your lateness.
 In this case, your being late may be your way of asserting your independence, “digging in your heels” so to speak, or passively-aggressively expressing your anger.